 “30 years of studies have shown the benefits of omega 3s.”
 She goes on to say that ” I recommend Omega XL to all my patients to help protect their hearts, preserve their heart and vascular health.”

-But, as far as I can tell, Lyprinol/Omega XL ―itself ―has never been tested in a published peer-reviewed studies to see if it improves heart disease or reduces the risk.
+But, as far as I can tell, Lyprinol/Omega XL ―itself ―has never been proven – via clinical studies – to improve heart disease or reduce the risk of heart attacks.

-Also, notice that this claim is about omega 3 fats (EPA and DHA) and NOT the green lipped mussel.
+It's possible it may help ―since it contains omega-3 fatty acids, like EPA and DHA.
+But until somebody tests the product, it's speculation.
+Also, notice this claim is about omega 3 fats (EPA and DHA) and NOT the green-lipped mussel.

 Later in the infomercial, Dr. McQuillan says Omega XL is “the most potent anti-inflammatory that exists.”
-But, as far as I can tell, there are no studies comparing omega XL to other natural anti-inflammatory supplements.
-Also, if Omega XL is so potent, why did people in several of the studies still need to take acetaminophen?
+But, as far as I can tell, there are no studies comparing Omega XL to other natural anti-inflammatory supplements.
+Also, if the supplement is so potent, why did people in several of the studies still need to take Tylenol?

 Omega XL And Back Pain

-I'm not aware of any Omega XL back pain studies.
+I'm not aware of any back pain studies.